franciscovillaescusa/CAMELS/docs/source/structure.rst

 CAMELS contains two different suites.
 The name of each suite reflects the code and subgrid model used to run all the simulations in the suite.

 - | **IllustrisTNG suite**.
 All the simulations in this suite have been run using the AREPO code and employing the IllustrisTNG subgrid model.
+See :ref:`IllustrisTNG_params` for the value of the cosmological, astrophysical, and initial random seed for all simulations in this suite.
 - | **SIMBA suite**.
 All the simulations in this suite have been run using the GIZMO code and employing the SIMBA subgrid model.
+See :ref:`SIMBA_params` for the value of the cosmological, astrophysical, and initial random seed for all simulations in this suite.

 Each suite contains 4 sets and a total of 1,092 simulations.